 Assess Customer Loyalty

-Ok, so now you know how you can use data from surveys to improve your digital products.
+Ok, so now you know how you can use data from customer surveys to improve your digital products.
 But, how do you create the polls so that you can gather the information you need?

 Points to Ponder When Creating Customer Surveys